-A Word From Winfried Rompf, President of the Competition
+A Word From Winfried Rompf, Founder of Competition

 Piano playing has been a very popular choice by many ever since the evolution of this most versative of instruments.
 Duets have been written by composes ever since Mozart wrote some of those delightful works, probably first played by himself and his sister, Nannerl.